ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 auditor is provided to users.
 The auditor is updated on changes to the tree in the background." }

+Given the long-lived nature of transparency logs and the potentially short-lived nature of third-party auditing arrangements, KT allows third-party auditors to start auditing a log at any arbitrary point.
+This allows a new third-party auditor to start up quickly, without ingesting the transparency log's entire history.
+The point at which an auditor started auditing is provided to users in the transparency log's configuration.
+When verifying query responses, users verify that the auditor started auditing at or before the point necessary for the query to be secure.

 ## Third-Party Management

 With the Third-Party Management deployment mode, a third party is responsible for the majority of the work of storing and operating the log.
 The transparency log serves mainly to enforce access control and authenticate the addition of new entries to the log.
 All user queries are initially sent by users directly to the transparency log, and the log operator proxies them to the third-party manager if they pass access control.

 ~~~aasvg
 Alice                  Transparency Log                  Manager